solana-labs/solana-solidity.js/docs/src/examples/introduction.md

 ## Introduction

-The `examples/` contained showcase the various features supported by the library.
+The `tests/integration/` folder contains examples that showcase the various features supported by the library.